gregnrobinson/snowflake-quickstart/README.md

 # Create/Assign an IAM Role

-We will create a role with only the permissions required to get data from a storage account followed by assigning the role to the service account.
+We will create a role with only the permissions required, followed by assigning the role to the service account.

 1. Create a custom role that has the permissions required to access the dataset.